 Are you ready for enrollment season?

-It’s important to have the past year’s healthcare receipts as a point of reference.
-With so much to keep in mind when you sign up for insurance and benefits, receipts and Explanation of Benefits (EOBs) from the previous year can help you determine what kind of coverages you’ve used and how much you actually spend.
-These documents can also help you figure out your other benefit needs, like signing up for a Flexible Spending Account (FSA) or Health Savings Account (HSA).
+Keeping the past year’s healthcare receipts as a reference point is important, as when combined with your Explanations of Benefits (EOBs) from the previous year, they can help you determine the coverages you actually used and how much you spent.
+They can also help you you assess your other benefit needs, like signing up for a Flexible Spending Account (FSA) or Health Savings Account (HSA).

 - Does your current coverage still meet your needs?

 - Does the plan you want fit your budget?
 Your cost analysis should include the monthly premium, deductibles, copays, and coinsurance.